psy0rz/zfs_autobackup/README.md

   --ssh-target SSH_TARGET
                         Target host to push backup to. (user@hostname) Default local.
-  --ssh-cipher SSH_CIPHER
-                        SSH cipher to use (default None) --keep-source KEEP_SOURCE
+  --keep-source KEEP_SOURCE
                         Number of days to keep old snapshots on source.
                         Default 30.